mwczapski/windows_vscode_development_in_linux_docker_container/README.md

    <br>

 1) Execute `02_create_git_client_container.sh -g yes` to create and set up a container with Private Git Repository integration if you desire such integration and have the gitserver container running.<br>
-   Alternatively, execute `02_create_git_client_container.sh` if you do not with Private Got server integration.
+   Alternatively, execute `02_create_git_client_container.sh` if you do not wish Private Git Server integration.
 Git client is still available but you will need to manually configure any remote repositories which you wish to use, perhaps only in the VS Code IDE.

    The following transcript is an example of the interaction: